mpruna/prasleas/_posts/2020-06-03-Statistics-And-Analytics-ABCs.md

-I will also dive a little bit into some data cleaning and manipulation techniques.
-And also I will show what and when should we choose a specific type of plot.
+I also will dive a little bit into data cleaning and wrangling techniques.
+Choosing an appropriate graph to highlight some conclusions is equally important.
+Some graphs are better suited for some scenarios than other.

 ### Fighter Dataset